poppinss/hooks/README.md

 - Register and run lifecycle hooks.
 - Hooks can return cleanup functions that are executed to perform the cleanup.
-- Alongside "hooks as functions", you can also register hook providers, which encapsulate event handlers inside a class.
 - Super lightweight

 ## Setup